Hormel Foods Valuation

 Hormel Foods Investor Information

-About 90.0% of the company shares are owned by institutional investors.
-The book value of Hormel Foods was currently reported as 14.57.
-The company has Price/Earnings To Growth (PEG) ratio of 2.97.
-Hormel Foods last dividend was issued on the 13th of January 2025.
-The entity had 2:1 split on the 10th of February 2016.
-Based on the key indicators related to Hormel Foods' liquidity, profitability, solvency, and operating efficiency, Hormel Foods may be sliding down financialy.
-It has an above-average probability of going through some form of financial hardship next quarter.
+About 89.0% of the company shares are owned by institutional investors.
+The book value of Hormel Foods was currently reported as 14.6.
+The company last dividend was issued on the 13th of January 2025.
+Hormel Foods had 2:1 split on the 10th of February 2016.
+Based on the key indicators related to Hormel Foods' liquidity, profitability, solvency, and operating efficiency, Hormel Foods is not in a good financial situation at this time.
+It has a very high probability of going through financial hardship in April.

 Hormel Foods Asset Utilization